DataDog/ddprof/docs/Commands.md

     Currently, it is recommended to keep this value to 60 seconds, which is also the default.

+  -s, --faultinfo, (envvar: DD_PROFILING_NATIVEFAULTINFO)
+    If ddprof encounters a critical error, print a backtrace of internal functions for diagnostic purposes.
+Values are `on` or `off` (default: off)

   -o, --logmode, (envvar: DD_PROFILING_NATIVELOGMODE)
     One of `stdout`, `stderr`, `syslog`, or `disabled`.
 Default is `stdout`.
     If a value is given but it does not match the above, it is treated as a